nicolastakashi/prom-analytics-proxy/README.md

     	Log format (text, json) (default "text") -log-level string
     	Log level (default "INFO")
+  -metadata-limit uint
+    	The maximum number of metric metadata entries to retrieve from the upstream prometheus API. (default 0 which means no limit)
   -postgresql-addr string
     	Address of the postgresql server. (default "localhost") -postgresql-database string